jqhoogland/rationalia-starter/LW/Posts/The Argument from Common Usage.md

 chapter: null
 synchedAt: '2022-08-30T08:17:36.208Z'
 ---

-# The Argument from Common Usage
+# The Argument From Common Usage